-The EPC contract for the urea fertiliser plant has been awarded to a consortium of Mitsubishi Heavy Industries (MHI), Sojitz Corporation of Japan and China National Chemical Engineering (CNCEC).
+The engineering, procurement and construction (EPC) contract worth more than $1bn for the urea fertiliser plant was awarded to a consortium of Mitsubishi Heavy Industries (MHI), Sojitz Corporation of Japan and China National Chemical Engineering (CNCEC).

-Mitsubishi Heavy Industries will lead the consortium and be responsible for the overall construction of the plant.
+Mitsubishi Heavy Industries led the consortium and was responsible for the overall construction of the plant.

-The scope of works will include basic and detailed designing of the plant, and procurement, installation and testing of the equipment.
+The scope of work included basic and detailed designing of the plant, and procurement, installation and testing of the equipment.

-Sojitz will undertake all the logistics requirements and transport coordination for the project within Russia.
+Sojitz undertook all the logistics requirements and transport coordination for the project within Russia.

 MHI and Sojitz were chosen due to their successful start-up of a similar fertiliser complex in Malaysia.
-CNCEC will be responsible for the construction of the plant.
+CNCEC was responsible for the construction of the plant.

 OJSC Giprokauchuk was contracted by Mitsubishi in 2010, to revise or confirm the technical solutions designed for the Ammoni complex with an aim to reduce the capital costs.

-The process technology licenses for the fertiliser complex will be provided by Saipem of Italy, Haldor Topsøe of Denmark and Uhde Fertilizer Technology of Netherlands.
+The process technology licenses for the fertiliser complex were provided by Saipem of Italy, Haldor Topsøe of Denmark and Uhde Fertilizer Technology of Netherlands.

-The natural gas feedstock for the Tatarstan complex will be supplied by ZAO Tatgazinvest, a subsidiary of Gazprom.
-The company will annually supply about 800 million cubic metres of gas for the fertiliser and methanol production.
+The natural gas feedstock for the Tatarstan complex was supplied by ZAO Tatgazinvest, a subsidiary of Gazprom.
+The company annually supplies approximately 800 million cubic metres of gas for the fertiliser and methanol production.

 Market growth and Russia's future plans

-The Tatarstan urea complex is being built in response to the Russian plans to improve its agricultural and industrial developments.
+The Tatarstan urea complex was built in response to the Russian plans to improve its agricultural and industrial developments.
 The rise in food production necessitated by growing global population increases the demand for fertilisers.

 Russia is one of the largest natural gas producers in the world.
-The new fertiliser project will provide high value for the natural gas resources.
+The new fertiliser project provides high value for the natural gas resources.

 In 2010, prices of the nitrogen-based fertilisers were increased by 30% to 40% globally.
 The rise was in response to the economic recovery and efficient drought handling practices.
-The production from the complex will fulfil the demand in Tatarstan and will also be exported to foreign markets.
+The production from the complex fulfils the demand in Tatarstan and also exports to foreign markets.